-If you’re a Chocolate & Zucchini reader, there’s actually a high chance that you have a blog of your own, or are thinking about starting one.
+If you’re a Chocolate & Zucchini reader, there’s actually a good chance that you have a blog of your own, or are thinking about starting one.

 This means working really hard to hone your craft and put out content you’re excited to share (if you lie sleepless because you can’t wait to hit publish in the morning, you’re doing it right) but it also means staying in the game in terms of social media and, for those with professional goals, monetization.

-But when it’s just you and your computer, these considerations can easily throw you into overwhelm mode.
-There are dozens of avenues you could explore and research and experiment with, but you only have so much time in your day (or your nights and weekends, if you have, you know, a regular job) and these strategies take time to put in place and evaluate, so it can all feel very spin-your-wheels frustrating and discouraging.
+And when it’s just you and your computer, these considerations can easily throw you into overwhelm mode.
+There are dozens of avenues you could explore and research and experiment with, but you only have so much time in your day (or your nights and weekends, if you have a regular job on top of that).
+These strategies take time to put in place and evaluate, so it can all feel very spin-your-wheels frustrating and discouraging.
 Analysis paralysis, anyone?

 I know.
 I’ve been there.
 Multiple times.
-Twelve years of food blogging certainly don’t mean I have everything figured out, so I try my best to devote time and resources to the site’s growth.
-And I’ve recently found something that has made the process considerably easier, more efficient, and more fun.
+Fourteen years of food blogging certainly don’t mean I have everything figured out, so I try my best to devote time and resources to the site’s growth.
+And things took a turn for the better two years ago, when I found a resource that’s made the process considerably easier, more efficient, and way more fun.

 Food Blogger Pro in Review

-It’s a membership site called Food Blogger Pro that is run by Lindsay and Bjork Ostrom, the couple behind the crazy successful blog Pinch of Yum.
-They have always been generous with their advice and (quite amazingly) transparent about their process, going so far as to publish monthly income reports for others to learn and draw inspiration from.
+It’s a membership site called Food Blogger Pro run by Lindsay and Bjork Ostrom, the couple behind the crazy successful blog Pinch of Yum.
+They have always been generous with their advice and (amazingly) transparent about their process, going so far as to publish monthly income reports for others to learn and draw inspiration from.

-But Food Blogger Pro takes this coaching to another level, providing members with a whole slew of video courses that take you through everything from getting your blog set up and building traffic, to improving your food photography and editing your photos, to playing the social media game, generating income, and publishing your own ebooks.
+But Food Blogger Pro takes this coaching to another level, providing members with a wide assortment of video courses that take you through everything from getting your blog set up and building traffic, to improving your food photography and editing your photos, to playing the social media game, generating income, and publishing your own ebooks.

 Food Blogger Pro also offers community forums where you can get together with like-minded bloggers, ask questions, share struggles, and get support.
-There’s monthly live chats with Lindsay and Bjork, a Nutrition Label generator, and even a deals page to get lower rates on recommended tools and plugins.
+There’s monthly live chats with Lindsay and Bjork and their team, a newsletter, a Nutrition Label generator, and even a deals page to get lower rates on recommended tools and plugins.

 Why I love it

 What’s fantastic about Food Blogger Pro is that you feel in really good hands.
 Because the courses are so comprehensive, you can build up your skills from wherever you currently stand.
-And in this ever-changing online world, being part of a community such as this one means you benefit from Lindsay and Bjork’s advanced research and experiments without doing all the legwork yourself, and you’re sure to be in the know when new usages and tools pop up (I’m looking at you, Snapchat!).
+And in this ever-changing online world, being part of a community such as this one means you benefit from Lindsay and Bjork’s advanced research and experiments without doing all the legwork yourself, and you’re sure to be in the know when new usages and tools pop up.

-Membership to Food Blogger Pro is $29 per month or $279 for a full year (that is the subscription I chose) with a 60-day money-back guarantee.
+Membership to Food Blogger Pro is $29 per month or $279 for a full year (that is the subscription I’ve been on, now on my third year) with a 60-day money-back guarantee.

-I realize this is an investment, and I have personally felt like it’s been worth my money, but if you’re not sure this is right for you, I recommend you listen to the fantastic (and free) Food Blogger Pro Podcast, of which every single episode has taught me something valuable.
+I realize this is an investment, and I have personally felt like it’s been plenty worth my money.
+If you’re not sure this is right for you, I recommend you listen to the fantastic (and free) Food Blogger Pro Podcast, of which every single episode has taught me something valuable.
 This will give you a sense of the tone and mindset of the site, to see if you would get value out of it.

 Tell me what you think!